10 tips for organising your tourism services export to Europe

 The content you include on your website is very important.
 It is what drives buyers to your site and is vital for search engine optimisation (SEO).
 The copy you write must be descriptive, well-written and state clearly what the products include and don’t include.

-Use of images and videos is also very important to create visual inspiration for potential buyers.
+Use of images and videos is also very important to create visual inspiration for potential buyers, and contributes to SEO.
 Make sure there is a range of different types of images that clearly show what you offer and use a range of shots to complement each product you are selling.
 For example, a bird watching trip could include shots of the landscape or the forest, the kinds of birds to watch out for, images of the guides or birders, shots of a group taking a break, taking photographs or having a picnic.

 You should take time to browse the internet for tour operators and tourism board websites you feel look and work well.
 Toucan Café & Tours (Colombia) uses a simple, easily accessible format to convey the wide range of tours and experiences it offers.
 The Mount Kilimanjaro Guide takes an information-based approach to its homepage that emphasises the quality of the guide and features one large, compelling image.